Major Spotlight: Marketing

 Professor Lisa Kuhlman graduated from with a BBA in international business from the acclaimed George Washington University.
-She went on to get her MBA in marketing from Southern, before becoming a full-time faculty in June of 2016.
+She went on to get her MBA in marketing from Southern before becoming a full-time faculty in June of 2016.
 In addition to teaching marketing classes, Professor Kuhlman is in charge of Meet the Firms, a networking opportunity Southern offers twice a year where students get the chance to meet with prospective employers.

 How did you get into the marketing field?

 I’ve worked in marketing through various avenues since I received my undergraduate degree.
-I’ve networked and marketed the companies I worked for, and the opportunities they created to federal agencies as contract support as well as creating fliers, brochures, newsletters for a variety of organizations.
+I’ve networked and marketed the companies I worked for and the opportunities they created to federal agencies as contract support as well as creating fliers, brochures, and newsletters for a variety of organizations.
 I’ve also developed websites for a number of clients as a consultant for Booz Allen & Hamilton and worked on the BP/Amoco merger.